-16.3 Subscriber Private Key Protection
+16.3.1 Subscriber Private Key Protection

-For Non-EV Code Signing Certificates, the CA MUST obtain a representation from the Subscriber that the Subscriber will use one of the following options to generate and protect their Code Signing Certificate private keys:
+For Non-EV Code Signing Certificates issued prior to November 15, 2022, the CA MUST obtain a representation from the Subscriber that the Subscriber will use one of the following options to generate and protect their Code Signing Certificate private Private keysKeys:

-- 1. A Trusted Platform Module (TPM) that generates and secures a key pair and that can document the Subscriber's private key protection through a TPM key attestation. - 2.
-A hardware crypto module with a unit design form factor certified as conforming to at least FIPS 140-2 Level 2, Common Criteria EAL 4+, or equivalent. - 3.
+- 1. A Trusted Platform Module (TPM) that generates and secures a key-Key pair Pair and that can document the Subscriber's private Private key Key protection through a TPM key attestation. - 2.
+A suitable hardware Hardware crypto Crypto module Module with a unit design form factor certified as conforming to at least FIPS 140-2 Level 2, Common Criteria EAL 4+, or equivalent. - 3.
 Another type of hardware storage token with a unit design form factor of SD Card or USB token (not necessarily certified as conformant with FIPS 140-2 Level 2 or Common Criteria EAL 4+).
 The Subscriber MUST also warrant that it will keep the token physically separate from the device that hosts the code signing function until a signing session is begun.

-For Non-EV Code Signing Certificates, a CA MUST recommend that the Subscriber protect Private Keys using the method described in Section 16.3(1) or 16.3(2) over the method described in Section 16.3(3) and obligate the Subscriber to protect Private Keys in accordance with 10.3.2(2)
+For Non-EV Code Signing Certificates issued prior to November 15, 2022, a CA MUST recommend that the Subscriber protect Private Keys using the method described in Section 16.3.1(1) or

+16.3.1(2) over the method described in Section 16.3.1(3) and obligate the Subscriber to protect Private Keys in accordance with 10.3.2(2)